 Ok, so what is the GDPR?
 It’s the General Data Protection Regulation, a regulation that comes into effect tomorrow, 25 May 2018.
 Wikipedia (linked above) explains it well… the GDPR, “is a regulation in EU law on data protection and privacy for all individuals within the European Union and the European Economic Area.“

 I’m a website owner who collects data.
 Many of you are now my email subscribers.
 You’ll know you’re an email subscriber because you signed up to receive a copy of my free ebook, “20 Ways to Connect with the Creator through the Beauty of Art and Craft“.
 You’ll recall that when you signed up for it, the pop up box said you’d also be signed up for my newsletter.
-The information you provided when you signed up, was your first name and your email address, and this is known as data.
+The information you provided when you signed up, was your first name and your email address.
+This is known as data.
 I collected it and I used it to email you and send you your free ebook.
 I’ve also emailed you since then about opening my Etsy Store.

-So, now that I’ve explained that, what does this actually mean in real every day terms for how I operate?
+So, now that I’ve explained that, what does this actually mean in every day terms for how I operate?
 Let’s talk about last nights post on social media.
 To ensure I comply with GDPR consent requirements, I need to confirm (from EU citizens) that they would still like to receive content (emails) from me.
 The consent I obtain must be explicit, so I saw this as an opportunity to clearly define the types of emails (content) you could receive from me, in being one of my subscribers.

 I think this is a really good thing, because it gives you the power to choose what you want in your inbox.
 My new sign up form allows a subscriber to opt in or opt out from receiving different sorts of email communication.
-As I said above, I’ve used this opportunity to clearly define the email content I’ll be sending, so now when you sign up as an email subscriber, or update your preferences as an existing subscriber, you can give explicit consent to receive all, some or one of the following types of content:
+As I said above, I’ve used this opportunity to clearly define the email content I’ll be sending.
+Now when you sign up as an email subscriber, or update your preferences as an existing subscriber, you can give explicit consent to receive all, some or one of the following types of content:

 - My monthly Connect with Chrissie email newsletter.
 This is where I’ll fill you in on the latest news and what’s happening behind the scenes with Chrissie Murphy Designs.